Salesforce Data Integration: Definition, Challenges, Benefits, and Implementation

 • It syncs any objects along with their fields (and custom fields) from the Salesforce database.

-• it allows syncing and maintaining multiple object dependencies between Salesforce and other platforms.
+• It allows for the syncing and maintenance of multiple object dependencies between Salesforce and other platforms.

 • It uses httpClient to sync any data available via REST APIs

-• It allows syncing entities in Bulk through CSV files.
+• It allows entities to be synced in bulk through CSV files.

 • It offers other complex customizations upon request.